-Once your first color has cooled, place a popiscle stick in the middle holding it in place with either tape or a clothes pin.
+Once your first color has cooled, place a popsicle stick in the middle holding it in place with either tape or a clothespin.
 Repeat Step 2 until you get the desired number of colors that you want.
 We went with 4 colors.

 Place in your refrigerator and let it cool overnight

 This is the most difficult step.
 If you used a silicone mold it should come apart easily.
 If you didn’t and used a plastic mold, you’re going to have to continually squeeze it until you get your popsicle completely out of the mold.